Tips to survive your first move

 Surely you are already thinking about your new apartment or what your new city will be like, or perhaps you should be surrounded by boxes and you don’t know where to start.
 However, putting together your first home is not an easy task, because it involves a series of decisions that can make you crazy.

 We are used to being in the same place to live our own culture and a change can fill us with fear and insecurities; however, a change of life, is one of the best experiences that over time makes you mature and grow in a way never thought of.
-For the first time, you will have the freedom to do what you want with your times and spaces.
+For the first time, you will have the freedom to do what you want with your time and space.
 And yet, it is the time when you will also have to take care of everything that involves going alone, from paying the bills to cooking your food.
 We leave you some tips and advice that can help you so that this stage is incredible and not a headache.

 Make a budget